Li'l Abner (1959 film): Plot

 It's a "typical day" in Dogpatch, U. S. A., a hillbilly town where Abner Yokum lives with his parents.
 Mammy Yokum insists on giving Abner his daily dose of "Yokumberry tonic", although he is fully-grown.
 He has a crush on Daisy Mae Scragg (although he resists marrying her) and she on him; Abner's rival for her affections is the World's Dirtiest Rassler, Earthquake McGoon.

 Sadie Hawkins Day is approaching.
 On this day the "girls chase the men and marries whomstever [sic] they catches," as Senator Jack S. Phogbound puts it.
 However, the citizens of Dogpatch find out that their town has been declared the most unnecessary place in the country—and will be the target of an atom bomb, since the nuclear testing site near Las Vegas is allegedly spoiling things for the wealthy gamblers there.

-Dogpatch people at first are pleased about leaving.
-They change their minds when Mammy Yokum points out some of the horrible, awful customs they'll have to adapt to, like regular bathing and (worst of all) going to work for a living.
-Now anxious to remain, the Dogpatchers try to muster something necessary about their town to save it.
-The government scientist in charge of the bomb testing, Dr. Rasmussen T. Finsdale, rejects all of their suggestions.
-However, Mammy brings forth her "Yokumberry Tonic", the substance that has made Abner the handsome, muscular, strapping specimen that he is.
-The only tree in the whole world that grows Yokumberries exists in the Yokums' front yard.
-Thus, the town of Dogpatch will become "indispensable" to the outside world.
+Dogpatch citizens decide to move at first but later rethink their decision following Mammy Yokum's revelation of societal pressures, which include the necessity of bathing regularly and having an occupation.
+Trying to avoid the annihilation of Dogpatch, the inhabitants try to prove that Dogpatch has special significance, although the proposal is rejected by government scientist Dr. Rasmussen T. Finsdale.
+Mammy introduces the invention of "Yokumberry Tonic," which gives Abner his muscular strength.
+As there is only one known Yokumberry tree planted in the yard of the Yokums, Dogpatch tries to be recognized as unique.

 Meanwhile, a greedy business magnate named General Bullmoose covets the tonic as well, since he could market it (as "Yoka-Cola," he tells Abner) and uses his wiles to get the tonic dishonestly.
 This involves Appassionata von Climax, the general's mistress.
 He cooks up a scheme to get Ms. von Climax to marry Li'l Abner, after which Abner would be killed and von Climax would become owner of the tonic, "by community property", and turn it over to Bullmoose.